cirocosta/docs-tap/scc/building-from-source.md

 # Building from source

-Regardless of the Out of the Box Supply Chain installed, when providing source code for the Workload, that can either come from a developer's machine (directory in the filesystem) or a Git repository.
+Regardless of the Out of the Box Supply Chain Package installed, when providing source code for the Workload, that can either come from a developer's machine (directory in the filesystem) or a Git repository.

+Below we'll dive into details about both.

+If you don't want to have the application built from scratch using the supply chain, but instead provide a pre-built container image, check out [Pre-built image](pre-built-image.md).

 ## Git source